 The center is open from 10:00 AM until 4:00 PM Tuesday through Sunday.
 Admission and parking are free.
 Public programs are listed on LetsGoOutside.org while more information on school field trips can be found HERE.

 The center, which opened in October 2000, provides a focal point for the public’s enjoyment of the Bay.
 Here young and old alike can take a journey through a series of exhibits and interactive displays that make the Bay come alive.
 Visitors learn about life in and around an estuary and why Upper Newport Bay is such an important estuary.
 The knowledge and understanding gained here will give people an even greater appreciation of the Bay when they take guided walking and water tours or explore the Bay on their own.

-Watch the award-winning “Saltmarsh Seasons” in the Ray and Elsa Watson Theater.
-This innovative short film has different wildlife scenes shown simultaneously on five separate screens.
-Or check out the live reptile and amphibian displays in the classrooms.
+Watch “Nature in Your Backyard” in the Ray and Elsa Watson Theater or check out the live reptile and amphibian displays in the classrooms.
 (These include the gopher snake shown here.)
 The classrooms are open to the public when programs are not being conducted in them.
 Feel free to let your children feel at home.